CharlieChapin/YahooStocks/README.md

 # YahooStocks

+You will need the following libraries installed for this to work:
+  *datetime
+  *yfinance
+  *mplfinance
+  *pandas
+  *xlsxwriter
+  *openpyxl

 Download data from Yahoo Finance using the yfinance library and create an excel workbook from the data.

 The code will prompt the user for: